During the course of World Osprey Week we’re following the spring migration of several different Ospreys. Here’s an introduction to each of them.

 Staddler is the breeding male at a nest on a 10 foot high platform in the saltmarsh at Seabrook Harbor in New Hampshire.
 Ospreys originally nested on top of a duck blind before local resident Dave Weber installed a platform several years ago.
 Staddler is named after the short wooden stakes which dot the saltmarshes of New England.
 These Staddles were used to hold platforms where harvested saltmarsh grass was stacked to dry.
 The weather-worn stakes still persist today and now provide perfect feeding perches for Ospreys.

 Staddler was tagged by Iain MacLeod and Rob Bierregaard in 2015 and migrated to Brazil for the winter.
-This spring he set-off on the return journey to New Hampshire on 18th March.
+He returned to New Hampshire last spring and reared two chicks.
+Staddler is now back at his wintering site in Brazil – but should leave any day.
 To find out more click here.
 We are very grateful to Iain MacLeod of the Squam Lakes Natural Science Center for allowing Staddler to be included on the map.

 Previous WOW Ospreys